 How to Get Rid of Visceral Fat

-As we’ve said before, visceral fat cannot be removed with plastic surgery.
+As we’ve said before, visceral fat cannot be removed with liposuction or plastic surgery.
 But that doesn’t mean you should just shrug and accept your fate.
 The good news about visceral fat is that it responds extremely well to diet and exercise.
 If you embrace a good diet, good sleep habits, a reduced alcohol and fatty food intake, and adopt a more active lifestyle, you will see an immediate and lasting reduction of visceral fat.
 What’s more, you will greatly improve your health!

 If a patient comes in for a consult and isn’t eligible for liposuction due to visceral fat vs subcutaneous fat, we typically recommend an exercise and diet regimen that should help him or her shed the extra pounds.
 In some patients, extreme weight loss may result in leftover flabs of unsightly skin.
 This can easily be rectified with a mini or standard tummy tuck.